 In attempting to resolve any student grievances regarding grades, it is the student's obligation first to make a serious effort to resolve the matter with the individual with whom the grievance originated.
 Individual course instructors retain primary responsibility for assigning grades.
 The instructor's judgment is final unless compelling evidence shows discrimination, preferential treatment or procedural irregularities.
 If students wish to appeal, their request must be submitted in writing-on an appeal form available in departmental or program offices-to the department chair or program director.
 The student has one calendar year from the date the grade is assigned to initiate the grievance.
-The normal academic channels are department chair or program director and then academic dean.
-However, before considering a grievance, the department chair or program director will refer the issue to a departmental or program committee of faculty.
+The normal academic channels are department chair or program director will refer the issue to a departmental or program committee of faculty.
 If the student does not find the committee's decision acceptable, the student may appeal to the academic dean.
 The decision of the dean is final.
 Information specific to the procedures to be followed in each academic unit is available in the office of the academic dean.